Psychology 002 - Biological Psychology » Spring 2022 » Memory Quiz

 B. encoding elaboration

-D. state dependent memory
+D. context dependent memory

 Need help with your exam preparation?